-- Interval 1 is composed of a stack of a 9 m thick unit, which consists of clay without any bioturbation, and an underlying coarse-grained (medium sand to silt) layer with a sharp and erosional basal surface. - Interval 2 is characterized by matrix (clay)-supported mud clasts with subrounded and irregular shapes in the upper part and a laminated fine to very fine sand layer with an erosional basal surface.
-The thickness of this interval differs between Hole M0087B (\sim 2.1 m) and Hole M0087D (\sim 0.8 m). - Interval 3 is a ~5.1 m thick unit composed of thick clay with deformed and irregular-shaped silt and very fine sand patches and basal fine to very fine sand and without bioturbation. - Interval 4 shares the same lithologic characteristics with those of Interval 1. - Interval 5 (23 mbsf to the bottom of Hole M0087D) is also characterized by matrix (clay)-supported mud clasts with subrounded shapes in the upper part and partly laminated very fine and fine sand to clay with a fining-upward grain size trend in the lower part.
+- Interval 1 is composed of a 9 m thick series of beds and laminae interbedded with clay and silty clay that lack bioturbation and patches of monosulfides.
+The underlying coarse-grained (medium sand to silt) layer has a sharp erosional base.
+Above, there is a clay and/or silty clay interval. - Interval 2 is characterized by matrix (clay)-supported mud clasts with subrounded and irregular shapes in the upper part and a laminated fine to very fine sand lower layer with an erosional base.
+The thickness of this interval differs between Hole M0087B (\sim 2.1 m) and Hole M0087D (\sim 0.8 m).